CitiObs/leaving-no-one-behind-toolkit/docs/README.md

 # Welcome

 Welcome to the CitiObs Leave-No-One-Behind (LNOB) Toolkit!
-The LNOB Toolkit empowers users to create inclusive environments by engaging diverse and often underserved communities, connecting with specific hard-to-reach groups, assessing who might be left behind, ensuring ethical engagement, and prioritising justice and equity in their work.
+This toolkit is designed to help Citizen Observatories think through diversity and inclusion in a way that’s relevant to their specific locations and the issues they are working on.
+It contains practical guidance and resources from across Europe’s citizen science community to help Citizen Observatories make their initiatives more inclusive and representative of all stakeholders.​

 ###